coco1109961/marketing-spend-analysis/README.md

-# marketing-spend-analysis
+# Marketing Spend Analysis

 ## Overview
-This project analyzes multi-channel marketing spend data to understand budget allocation patterns and ensure data consistency between reported total investment and channel-level spend.
+This project analyzes multi-channel marketing spend data to understand how marketing budgets are allocated across different channels and to ensure consistency between reported total investment and channel-level spend.

-The analysis focuses on validating data quality, identifying discrepancies, and generating actionable insights into marketing strategy and channel effectiveness.
+The analysis emphasizes data validation, reconciliation, and structured comparison of budget allocation to generate actionable insights into marketing strategy and channel prioritization.

 ---

-## Business Question
+## Business Questions
-- How is marketing budget allocated across different channels?
+- How is marketing budget distributed across different channels?
 - Is the reported total investment consistent with the sum of channel-level spend?
-- What do discrepancies reveal about data quality and budget reporting?
+- What do discrepancies reveal about data quality and budget reporting practices?
+- What does the budget allocation suggest about the company’s marketing strategy?

 ---